diegojkob/Docker_PrimeNumbers/README.md

 # Docker_PrimeNumbers
-Excercise to get a range of prime numbers given the last value.
+Exercise to get a range of prime numbers given the last value.